Want to make your own water biscuits? Look no further than this simple, four ingredient water crackers recipe - perfect for cheese platters.

 It will add a delicious flavour to the crackers.

-If you have a food processor or Thermomix, you could use it instead but it really isn’t difficult making them with a knife.
+If you have a food processor or Thermomix, you could use it instead but it really isn’t difficult making them with a knife.t

-Tip the dough onto a lightly floured surface and knead it until it all comes together into a smooth dough.
+Tip the dough onto a lightly floured surface and knead until it comes together into a smooth ball.

 You could just slice it up like I did in these Paleo corn chips.